-Michigan Manufacturers celebrated the companies and the careers that drive the industry Oct.
-2-6.
-Manufacturing Day was Oct.
-6 and is meant to inspire the next generation of manufacturers and display how the industry is evolving.
-Companies around Michigan host events to introduce students and educators to the opportunities available in the industry and highlight modern manufacturing to businesspeople, media and politicians.
+Michigan Manufacturers celebrated the companies and the careers that drive the industry on October 4, 2019.
+Manufacturing Day is a celebration of modern manufacturing meant to inspire the next generation of manufacturers.
+Companies around Michigan hosted events to introduce students and educators to the opportunities available in the industry.

 Northwest Community Schools integrate concepts of manufacturing and engineering.

 Take an Advanced Manufacturing Skilled Trades tour with Tom Daldin at FANUC America Corporation.

 Take a Manufacturing Skilled Trades tour with Tom Daldin at DeWys Manufacturing.